faraz9993/Azure_Devops_.NET/README.md

 5. wwwroot/images/DevOps.jpg
 ----

-### Once, you will have running code available in the repo, it is time to create FunctionApp or WebApp as per the need.
+### Once, you will have running code available in the repo, it is time to create FunctionApp or WebApp on Microsoft Azure Portal as per the need.

 ### Next step is to create Azure CI/CD pipeline.
 We will have two pipelines:
 ----